openshift/openshift-pep/openshift-pep-NNN.md

 See ExecuteOnTarget for information on how paths are handled on a remote target system.

-##### ExecuteOnTarget
+##### RemoteDeployment
-When ExecuteOnTarget is "Y", the installer will implicitly copy the oo-install-cfg.yml file and any workflow-specific files to the remote host.
-They will be copied to the `$HOME/.openshift` directory and the `$HOME/.openshift/installer/<workflow_id>` directories respectively, and the installer will implicitly modify the Executable string accordingly.
+When RemoteDeployment is "Y", the installer will implicitly copy the oo-install-cfg.yml file and any workflow-specific files to the remote host.
+They will be copied to the `$HOME/.openshift` directory and the `$HOME/.openshift/installer/<workflow_id>` directories respectively, and the installer will implicitly modify the Executable string accordingly on the remote system.

+This flag also determines whether or not the [Deployment Check](#skipdeploymentcheck) will attempt to connect to target systems via SSH.
+A value of 'N' indicates that this Workflow is local only.

 ##### RequiredRPMS
 The RPMs listed here should only be the RPMs that must be installed before the Executable can even run (like Ruby or Puppet, for instance).
 Additional RPM checks, like for the presence of MongoDB on a system to be used for the DBServer [Role](#simplified-deployment-roles), should be checked by the Executable.

-<a id="installation-methodology"></a>

 #### Installation Methodology
 The specific installation methodology used by a given Workflow is entirely at the discretion of the Workflow's author.
 As long as the Workflow's "Executable" string results in the completion of the installation task using values from `oo-install-cfg.yml` (or exits with a non-zero error code in the event of a problem), the installer will function correctly.
-Some of the [Provided Workflows](#provided-workflows) will use [Puppet](http://puppetlabs.com/) and [hiera](http://docs.puppetlabs.com/hiera/1/puppet.html) to perform installations, but these tools only represent one method of extracting values from the config file and using them complete a Workflow.
+Three of the [Provided Workflows](#provided-workflows) will use [Puppet](http://puppetlabs.com/) and [hiera](http://docs.puppetlabs.com/hiera/1/puppet.html) to perform installations, but these tools only represent one method of extracting values from the config file and using them complete a Workflow.

 <a id="unattended-installations"></a>